logo

 Dear Periodless,

-It's great that you're noticing when your body and its functions have changed — that's the first step at which exploration and possible solutions can be pursued.
-Amenorrhea ("a" means without and "menorrhea" means menstrual flow) is the medical term for not having your period for an extended amount of time.
-When you go off the pill, it can take a while for your body to re-adjust to its natural hormone production schedule.
-Missed periods could be to a number of causes ranging from pregnancy, changes in physical activity or eating habits, to medical causes (more on this in a bit).
-Missed periods could affect a person’s ability to become pregnant and affect bone density.
-Treatments can vary, being selected based on the cause of amenorrhea.
+Noticing when your body and its functions have changed is the first step toward identifying an issue if there is one.
+Amenorrhea is the medical term for not having your period for an extended amount of time.
+When you stop taking the pill, it can take a while for your body to re-adjust to its natural hormone production schedule which may contribute to your missed periods.
+It could also be attributed to other causes ranging from pregnancy, changes in physical activity or eating habits, to medical causes (more on this in a bit).
+Treatments can vary based on the cause of amenorrhea.
 Since you have missed over three consecutive periods, it could be wise to make an appointment with a health care provider.
-They can help determine the causes of your missed periods and any necessary treatment.
+They may be able to help determine the cause(s) of your missed periods and recommend treatment.

 • Thyroid malfunction: Overactive or underactive thyroid functioning can cause menstrual irregularities, including amenorrhea.